 We recorded an excellent interview with a Rent to Rent strategy expert who gives some amazing tips, including some great advice on getting started in property, if you've yet to take the plunge!
 We’ve loaded the video into the Property Investment Hacking Vault for you here:

-For more on rent to rent / lease to let / rent 2 rent, including a worked example of how it works, download my free eBook.
+For more on rent to rent, including a worked example of how it works, download my free eBook.

 In this in-depth interview with property tax & accountancy expert, Simon Misiewicz of Optimise Accountants, dives into Rent to Rent property tax.

 We talk about property tax as it relates to the popular rent to rent strategy, tax allowances, Section 24 changes to tax relief, ways to mitigate Section 24, and limited property companies.

 In rent to rent, one bad apple can spoil the whole bunch...

 In this interview, multilet expert Iain English defends the rent to rent strategy and announces ambitious franchise plans.